The General Is a Robot: Artificial Intelligence Goes to War

 Mark Wolverton is a science writer, author, and playwright whose articles have appeared in Undark, Wired, Scientific America, Popular Science, Air & Space Smithsonian, and American Heritage, among other publications.
 His forthcoming book “Burning the Sky: Operation Argus and the Untold Story of the Cold War Nuclear Tests in Outer Space” will be published in November.
 In 2016-17, he was a Knight Science Journalism fellow at MIT.

 Mark Wolverton is a science writer, author, and playwright whose articles have appeared in Undark, Wired, and Scientific American, among other publications.
-His other books include “Nuclear Weapons,” “Burning the Sky,” and “A Life in Twilight.”
+His most recent book is “Splinters of Infinity: Cosmic Rays and the Clash of Two Nobel Prize-Winning Scientists Over the Secrets of Creation.”